worldbank/wb-reproducible-research-repository/guidance_note_wb.md

 ### Documenting Data

 A reproducibility package should always begin from documented data sources, often referred to as *source data*.
 Source data is a citable dataset that is properly documented, either publicly accessible or archived in a World Bank internal catalog, and serves as the starting point for reproducibility.
+Where lawful redistribution of raw data is infeasible or where data construction is institutionally standardized and documented elsewhere, the package may start from “usable data” (a fully documented, citable intermediate dataset) provided the README includes (i) provenance and access instructions for raw sources, and (ii) scripts or written protocols that reproduce the usable dataset when access is granted.

 For each dataset used, authors are expected to provide a full data citation.
 This should include a URL for publicly available datasets, or clear instructions on how to compile or request access for datasets that cannot be redistributed, or require purchase or human approval.
 For more guidance, see our [FAQ on documenting datasets](https://worldbank.github.io/wb-reproducible-research-repository/reproducibility_FAQs.html#how-do-i-document-the-datasets-used-in-the-reproducibility-package).